AndrewWood94/GPX-Importer/README.md

 The ```merge``` script takes all of the files in [output][gpkg_folder] and combines them into a single file, [output][merged_filename], saved in [output][merged_folder].
-It is important to merge hikr and OSM files separately, as the merged hikr tracks are used to filter non-walking tracks out of the OSM dataset later on.
+It is important to merge Hikr and OSM files separately, as the merged Hikr tracks are used to filter non-walking tracks out of the OSM dataset later on.

 ```Bash